openedx/edx-platform/openedx/core/djangoapps/discussions/README.rst

 when unit level visibility is enabled.
 Other plugin configuration and a list of discussion contexts for which discussions are enabled.
-Each discussion context has a usage key, a title (the units name) an external id, it's ordering in the course, and additional context.
+Each discussion context has a usage key, a title (the units name) an external id, its ordering in the course, and additional context.
 It then sends its own signal that has the discussion configuration object attached.

 Finally, the handler for this discussion change signal, takes the information